reddym-iosdev/CompanyInfoFinder/README.md

 # Run the App
 This app used Cocoapods, so in the first run, ensure you run `pod install` inside the CompanyFinder folder.

-## Extended Functionalities
+# Extended Functionalities

 1. Configuration File: When the app grows in size, it will be hard to manage the default values.
 So it's better to add a configuration file that holds the default list.
 2. Custom Tableview Cell: We can add a custom table view cell to display more information.
+3. Display Details: When the user clicks on a tableview cell, we can show full company details on a separate screen.

+# Suggested Improvements
-3. By adding more comments, we can improve code readability.
+1. By adding more comments, we can improve code readability.
+2. I've added tests to cover the core functionalities.
+More tests can be added to increase testability.